-The Adequacy Study statute1 requires the House and Senate Education Committees to evaluate the entire spectrum of public education to determine whether students receive equal opportunity for an adequate education.
+The Adequacy Study statute requires the House and Senate Education Committees to evaluate the entire spectrum of public education to determine whether students receive equal opportunity for an adequate education.
 This adequacy history report is presented as part of that evaluation.

 This report will summarize the history of various K-12 education programs and funding streams.
-The adequacy statute requires that many of the programs and funding streams be examined in the adequacy report; however, a few of the programs and funding streams are topics that have been requested by the Committees or traditionally presented as part of the adequacy process.
 Because each of the programs and funding streams will be discussed in greater detail in a later report, this report does not attempt to get into the specifics of programs or funding streams.
-The purpose of this report is to ensure that readers of later reports will have a common understanding of the broad history of adequacy in Arkansas, as well as a more specific understanding of the history of each specific program or funding stream.
+The purpose of this report is to ensure that readers of later reports will have a common understanding of the broad history of adequacy in Arkansas, as well as a more specific understanding of the history of each program or funding stream.